 The passage of the STOCK act presented an exogenous shock to the system and an exciting opportunity for a quasi natural experiment.
 This allowed Gao and Huang to test whether the performance of the same funds under essentially the same conditions (except for new STOCK Act rules) were notably different.
-And when they focused in on the year immediately before and the year immediately after the passage of the STOCK Act they found a significant difference.
+And when they focused in on the year immediately before and the year immediately after the passage of the STOCK Act, they found a significant difference.

-*After the stock act the significant over-performance of portfolios of politically sensitive stocks held by connected funds they had seen previously disappeared.* They subjected this finding to a bunch of robustness checks – I recommend checking out the paper, if you are interested in the details.
+After the STOCK Act, the significant over-performance of portfolios of politically sensitive stocks held by connected funds they had seen previously disappeared.
+They subjected this finding to a bunch of robustness checks.
+I recommend checking out the paper, if you are interested in the details.

 As the authors note, this finding is compelling evidence that the threat of insider trading liability has, in fact, decreased the flow of political information to connected funds.
-In short, the law might be working.